-- bindings: Bindings that apply in all the states in this page. - states: States that belong to this page (i. e. have this overall appearance). - option\areas: Parts of the visual display that show specific options and indicate whether the options are selected or unselected. - counter\areas: Parts of the visual display that change based on the number of options that are selected in a particular group. - review\areas: Parts of the visual display that list all the selected options in a particular group.
+- bindings: Bindings that apply in all the states in this page. - states: States that belong to this page (i. e. have this overall appearance). - option\areas: Parts of the visual display that show specific options and indicate whether the options are selected or unselected. - counter\areas: Parts of the visual display that change based on the number of options that are selected in a particular group. - review\areas: Parts of the visual display that list all the selected options (with their write-in text, if any) in a particular group.